MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-elastic-tables.md

 Elastic tables don't provide the same level transaction support as standard tables.
 Standard tables support strong, consistent transactions support.
 Elastic tables support what is called *eventual consistency* for transactions, which means that updates made to the database might take some time to propagate to all nodes in the system.
 This is relevant when you plan to use asynchronous operations, such as Power Automate flows.
 More information: [Eventual consistency](/azure/cosmos-db/consistency-levels#eventual-consistency).

-Elastic tables do support most of the table options supported by standard tables, such as record ownership, change tracking, auditing, mobile offline, Dataverse search and long term data retention.
+Elastic tables do support most of the table properties supported by standard tables, such as record ownership, change tracking, auditing, mobile offline, Dataverse search and long term data retention.

 ### Table features not supported